12 Best Vegan Restaurants in Lisbon You Must Visit in 2026

 - Hours: Sunday–Thursday 12 PM–11 PM; Friday–Saturday 12 PM–11:30 PM

-Located right next to the famous Pink Street, Kong Food is recognized by Veg Club Magazine as the number one restaurant in Europe!
+Located right next to the famous Pink Street, Kong Food is recognized by Veg Club Magazine as the number one restaurant in Europe in 2024.
 You’ll see a King Kong statue before heading upstairs to a beautiful, greenery-filled, bohemian-style dining room.

 This is the place to try vegan Portuguese food.
-For starters, I loved the Pasteis de Bacalhau (gluten-free), while my husband had the Croquetes de Alheira.
+For starters, we tried Pasteis de Bacalhau (gluten-free) and Croquetes de Alheira.

 My husband tried the Francesinha (a traditional dish with a beer-based sauce), and I had the Bacalhau com Natas (vegan “cod” with cream), which can be made gluten-free.

 The highlight?
-The impressively creamy berry cheesecake and a glass of Ginja, which was surprisingly sweet, refreshing, and the perfect palate cleanser.
+The impressively creamy berry cheesecake and a glass of Ginja, a cherry liqueur from Lisbon that was surprisingly sweet, refreshing, and the perfect palate cleanser.

 3. Plant Base (Vegan Junk Food Lisbon)